lousimonetti/IntuneRBAC/README.md

 ## Features in Detail

-### RBAC Health Check
+### RBAC Health Check (`RBAC_HealthCheck.ps1`)

-The main script (`RBAC_HealthCheck.ps1`) provides:
+The main script generates an HTML report featuring:

-- Role distribution analysis (built-in vs. custom roles)
+- **Dashboard**: Key statistics on total roles, custom roles, and scope tags.
+- **Security Analysis**: Highlights potential issues like unused roles and roles with overlapping permissions.
+- **Roles Overview**: An accordion view for each role detailing:
-- Scope tag coverage analysis
+  - Basic Information (Description, Type, Scope Tags).
-- Role assignment overview
-- Permission tiering analysis
+  - Assignments (Groups, Members).
+  - Security findings (e.g., Unused, Overlaps).
-- Resource permission mapping
+  - Allowed Resource Actions (categorized and searchable).

-### Scope Tag Management

-- Export all scope tags across different resource types
+- **Permissions Matrix**: A table showing which roles have which specific permissions.
+- **Relationship Diagram**: An interactive graph visualizing the connections between Roles, assigned Groups, and group Members (Users).

+### Snippet Scripts (`Snippets/` directory)

+Contains various utility scripts for specific RBAC management tasks, such as:

+- Exporting roles, scope tags, assignments, permissions.
-- Assign scope tags to devices and applications
+- Assigning scope tags to devices or applications.
-- Analyze scope tag coverage and gaps

-### Role Management

-- Export role definitions and assignments
-- Analyze role permissions
-- Track role usage and assignments
+  _(Refer to the script names in the directory for specific functions)_

+_(Role/Scope Tag management details are covered by the Snippet Scripts)_

 ## Contributing